KatCodesMods/mffs/README.md

 ## Contributing

-If you would like to contribute to the development of MFFS, please read the [contributing guidelines](CONTRIBUTING.md) before submitting a pull request.
+If you would like to contribute to the development of MFFS, please read the [contributing guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) before submitting a pull request.

 ## Questions?
 Issues?